-1) Increase Back-of-House Wages
+1) Tip Pooling Increases Back-of-House Wages

-2) Incentivize Kitchen Crew
+2) Tip Pooling Incentivizes Kitchen Crew

-On the flip side, if the kitchen is slammed from every table being at capacity, servers reap in all the funds from the full house.
-Cooks, who had to make all the food, get none of the tip, even though they would have been paid the same for working a slower, less stressful shift.
+On the flip side, if the kitchen is slammed from every table being at capacity, servers reap all the funds from the full house.
+Cooks, who had to make all the food, get none of the tips, even though they would have been paid the same for working a slower, less stressful shift.

-Tip pooling could inspire the back-of-house crew to always be on their A game since their money is dependent on the tip, too.
+Tip pooling could inspire the back-of-house crew to always be on their A-game, since their money is dependent on the tip too.